dogwaddle/obsidian-gastown-theme.md/README.md

 ## Creator

-This theme is created and maintained by Nick([Twitter](https://twitter.com/dogwaddle)).
 If there is a design change you'd like to see to this theme, let me know and I will consider it.
 Always open to suggestions.